mjnetherland19/MetaTax/README.md

 The pipeline can only profile short reads and can handle single-end and paired reads.
 This pipeline does not perform read trimming or filtering except for host-read removal by Hostile.

+### Reporting
 At the end of the pipeline, if comparative analysis was performed, the results are packaged into a data.pkl file and are available for easy viewing in a HTML report made using the Python package [Panel](https://panel.holoviz.org/).
 I will be adding a simpler report if only taxonomic profiling was run.

 The 'report' directory in this repo has an example file of profiling and comparative results from 10 samples (5 case, 5 control) of public data from a [Parkinson's study](https://www.ncbi.nlm.nih.gov/bioproject/834801).
 Just download the directory, double-click the HTML, use it to find the data.pkl file, click Confirm, and you're ready to explore the data.

+### Benchmarking
+MetaTaxCG was benchmarked with four mock metagenomes created by [NIST](https://www.ncbi.nlm.nih.gov/sra/?term=SRP436666).
+The F-1 scores for each 'Pathogenic Gut Mixture' can be found in the MetaTax_Benchmark directory.

 ## Overview